Lucas Meek’s remarkable rise has helped lift UW men’s soccer into Sunday’s Sweet 16 matchup

 Then, in another scrimmage, Meek was assigned to film duty because he was injured.

 “Anytime a player has to film, they are always grumpy,” Clark said.
-“But Lucas was 100 percent different.
+“But Lucas was 100% different.
 He commentated for the whole 90 minutes, doing postgame interviews with the team like a journalist.
 That’s the sort of spirit he has.
 In a situation where everyone else says, ‘Aw, man, I’ve got to film this game,’ he sits there and has this 90-minute running dialogue that has everyone in stitches.”

 Meek did not know if he would make the traveling squad on the team’s first road trip, to Michigan State.
 He did, in part because of his positive attitude.
 In a scoreless game late in the first half, Clark put Meek into the game “for some positive energy.”
 He got more than that as Meek scored the only goal of the game in the four minutes he played.